 Monterey, located on the central coast of California, served as the first California state capital from 1777 to 1849.
 The city’s status as the capital was established when California was still a Spanish and Mexican territory.

 Monterey played a significant role during the early colonial period, serving as the headquarters of Spanish and Mexican governors.
-The famous Monterey Custom House, constructed in 1827, stands as a testament to the city’s historical importance.
+The famous Monterey Custom House, constructed in 1827, is a testament to the city’s historical importance.

 It was in this building that the Mexican-American war was declared in 1846, leading to the eventual transfer of California to the United States.